-It is estimated that as many as 60-90% of all equine athletes are affected by gastric ulcers.
-As the intensity of the sport increases, so too does the prevalence of Equine Gastric Ulcer Syndrome (as high as 75%-90% of racehorses and top-level sport horses are impacted by EGUS).
+It is estimated that 60-90% of all equine athletes are affected by gastric ulcers, and as much as half of all foals.
+As the intensity of the sport increases, so too does the prevalence of Equine Gastric Ulcer Syndrome (EGUS).

 Think of it as one of the costs of domestication.
-As certain physical and mental traits have evolved, the equine digestive system is designed for grazing.
-Horses have relatively small stomachs continuously producing high volumes of acid.
-This is perfect for the free-range forager, but for the regimented athlete, it’s an almost unavoidable issue.
-(Research has found that an average horse can produce up to 16 gallons of acidic fluid every 24 hours.)
+The equine digestive system is designed for unrestricted grazing.
+Horses have relatively small stomachs continuously producing high volumes of acid (research has found that an average horse can produce up to 16 gallons of acidic fluid every 24 hours).
+This is perfect for the free-range forager, but presents a number of potential pitfalls for the regimented athlete.

 On top of that, competition horses are often hauled from show ground to show ground, and while they might all look and feel the same to you after a while, for the horse each venue is an entirely new and foreign environment.
-And as we all know, any deviation of the daily routine for these flighty creatures of habit causes stress.
+And as we all know, any deviation of the daily routine for these flighty creatures of habit triggers stress, negatively altering the gut's microbiome.

-So how do you ensure your horses beat the odds and stay ulcer free?
+So how do you ensure gastrointestinal harmony in your horses?

 You have two options: turn them loose, back into the wild where they can put their arena training to the test against nature’s unforgiving whims.